noquake/Pathways_Prototype/README.md

 - Generate dense embeddings using SentenceTransformers
 - Store text and embeddings in PostgreSQL using pgvector
 - Perform vector similarity search to retrieve relevant context
-- Optionally serve queries via a REST API using FastAPI + Uvicorn

 ---